-Our estimated consolidated profit attributable to equity holders of the parent of our Company for the six months ended 30 June 2010 is set out in the section headed "Financial information - Profit estimate for the Six Months ended 30 June 2010".
+Our estimated consolidated net profit attributable to equity holders of the parent for the six months ended 30 June 2010 is set out in the section headed "Financial information - Profit estimate for the six months ended 30 June 2010".

 I. BASES AND ASSUMPTIONS